influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/init.md

 description: >
   InfluxDB automatically creates a new stack each time you [apply an InfluxDB template](/v2.0/influxdb-templates/use/) **without providing a stack ID**.
-  You can also use the [`influx stacks init` command](/v2.0/reference/cli/influx/stacks/init/) to manually create or initialize a new stack.
+  To manually create or initialize a new stack, use the [`influx stacks init` command](/v2.0/reference/cli/influx/stacks/init/).
 menu:
   v2_0:
     parent: InfluxDB stacks